vivekg13186/logster/README.md

 First line: A regular expression to match the date string.
 The regex must include at least one capturing group () around the date value.

-Second line: The corresponding date format in Java’s SimpleDateFormat.
+Second line: The corresponding date format in Java’s [DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)

 Use the test UI to ensure that your regex and date format correctly match your sample values.